Hangzhou–Taizhou high-speed railway

 The Hangzhou–Taizhou high-speed railway is a high-speed railway in China.
 It was opened on 8 January 2022.

 Description

 The railway does not parallel any existing railway.

 The railway is the first privately funded Chinese high-speed railway, while a consortium led by Fosun Group provided 51% of the funds.

 Features

-Xiaobeishan tunnel, a 596 m long single-bore quadruple-track tunnel.
+Xiaobeishan tunnel, a 596 m long single-bore quadruple track tunnel.
 The Hangzhou–Taizhou high-speed railway uses the inner two tracks.

-18.23 km Dongming Tunnel is the longest high-speed railway tunnel in East China.
+The 18.23 km Dongming Tunnel is the longest high-speed railway tunnel in East China.

-Jiaojiang Bridge over Jiao River is a cable-stayed bridge with a total length of 5253 m, main span of 480 m and 194 m high central pylon.
+Jiaojiang Bridge over Jiao River is a cable-stayed bridge with a total length of 5253 m, a main span of 480 m and a 194 m high central pylon.